Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 How to Know the Presence of Manganese in Drinking Water

-Water that contains manganese often looks purple, dark brown, or blackish color.
-It may stain laundry and fixtures.
-The only way to know if you have high levels of manganese is to test your water.
+Manganese-containing water often looks purple, dark brown, or blackish.
+It may also stain laundry and fixtures.
+The only way to know is to test your water for high manganese levels.

 Large public water suppliers or well owners are responsible for testing for potential contaminants.
 They monitor for contaminants, including manganese.
 Your water supplier will know if manganese levels are too high for humans to drink and tell you if this is the case.